SShivamshan/Chatbot/README.md

 ## Introduction

-This project implements a chatbot application using Large Language Models (LLM).
+This project implements a chatbot application using Large Language Models (LLMs).
 The chatbot is designed to interact with users, process their inputs, and provide relevant responses.
-It includes features for handling documents, images, and schematics, with integration with ChromaDB for efficient storage and retrieval.
-FInally plans are in place to create a Machine learning chat bot type sessions that allows users to interact with their machine learning use cases and understand them better.
-Currently, there are three forms of application, a simple chat bot, a RAG module and finally an AGENT capable of interacting with PDF and research more relevant information on the web.
-Currently a Work in Progress especially the Agent part.
+It includes capabilities for handling documents, images, and schematics, with integration with ChromaDB for efficient storage and retrieval.

+Plans are also in place to develop a machine learning chatbot that allows users to interact with their ML use cases and gain deeper insights.
+Currently, the project features three application forms:

+- Simple Chatbot: Handles basic conversational interactions.
+- RAG (Retrieval-Augmented Generation) Module: Provides enhanced responses by retrieving relevant context from Vector DBs.
+- Agent: Capable of interacting with PDFs and researching relevant information on the web and various other tasks.
+Please use the README inside the models folder

+All three applications: chatbot, RAG, and agent function properly with offline models as well as API-based models such as OpenAI’s GPT-4.1 and other multi modal models, which currently outperforms the local models.

+This project served as a hands-on exploration of LangChain tools and agentic architectures.
+While the current implementation works well, there is room for improvements in both code quality and user interface[Improvements](#improvements) section.

 ## Project Structure
 The chatbot will start, and you can begin interacting with it through the command line interface.
 ```
 llm/
-├── app.py                  # Main application entry point
-├── config
-│   └── config.yaml         # Template configurations
-├── database/               # Database related files
-│   ├── app.db
-│   └── chroma.sqlite3
-├── images                  # Project images
-├── LICENSE                 # License file
-├── models                  # Model definitions
-│   ├── AgenticRAG.py
-│   ├── CodeAgent.py
-│   ├── KBAgent.py
-│   ├── Model.py
-│   ├── PDFAgent.py
-│   ├── RAG.py
-│   ├── SupervisorAgent.py
-│   └── WebAgent.py
-├── pages                   # Application pages
-│   ├── account.py          # Account management page
-│   ├── base.py             # Base page template for the app.db
-│   ├── chat.py             # Chat interface renderer
-│   ├── data_db.py          # Database interface containing the chat session, image and table management
-│   ├── history.py          # Chat history page renderer
-│   ├── home.py             # Home page
-├── src
-│   ├── AgentLogger.py      # Agent Logger using the `rich` module
-│   ├── download_tokens.py  # Allows to download tokens
-│   ├── main.py             # Main logic file
-│   ├── run_agent.py        # Utility functions
-│   └── utils.py
-└── README.md               # Project documentation
+├── app.py                  # Entry point for running the application
+│
+├── config/
+│   └── config.yaml         # Centralized configuration settings (API keys, model configs, etc.)
+│
+├── database/
+│   ├── app.db              # Application-specific database
+│   └── chroma.sqlite3      # ChromaDB storage for embeddings
+│
+├── images/                 # Visual assets and output images
+│   ├── Agent_structure.png # Diagram showing agent architecture
+│   ├── ai.png              # General AI-related image asset
+│   └── img_output/         # Folder for generated image outputs
+│
+├── LICENSE                 # Project license
+│
+├── models/                 # Core logic for LLM agents and integrations
+│   ├── AgenticRAG.py       # Agent combining RAG with agentic workflows
+│   ├── CodeAgent.py        # Agent specialized in coding tasks
+│   ├── KBAgent.py          # Knowledge base agent for structured queries
+│   ├── Model.py            # Core model interface (ChatOllama, ChatOpenAI)
+│   ├── PDFAgent.py         # Agent for processing PDFs
+│   ├── RAG.py              # Retrieval-Augmented Generation module
+│   ├── README.md           # Documentation for models folder
+│   ├── SupervisorAgent.py  # Agent managing/overseeing other agents
+│   └── WebAgent.py         # Agent capable of web search & retrieval
+│
+├── pages/                  # UI/Frontend pages (likely Streamlit or similar)
+│   ├── account.py          # User account management
+│   ├── base.py             # Base layout/components
+│   ├── chat.py             # Chat interface
+│   ├── data_db.py          # Database interaction page
+│   ├── history.py          # Chat history view
+│   ├── home.py             # Landing page
+│
+├── src/                    # Utility scripts and application logic
+│   ├── AgentLogger.py      # Logging utilities for agent workflows
+│   ├── download_tokens.py  # Script for handling token downloads
+│   ├── main.py             # Main execution script
+│   ├── README.md           # Documentation for src folder
+│   ├── run_agent.py        # CLI entry for running an agent directly
+│   └── utils.py            # Helper functions/utilities
+│
+└── README.md               # Main project documentation
 ```

 ## Installation